 How did it come about?

-May 3 was proclaimed World Press Freedom Day by the UN General Assembly in 1993 following a recommendation adopted at UNESCO's General Conference in 1991.
+The UN General Assembly proclaimed 3 May World Press Freedom Day in 1993 following a recommendation adopted at UNESCO's General Conference in 1991.

 The day was inspired by the Windhoek Declaration, which was adopted in 1991 at a UNESCO seminar in Windhoek, Namibia.
 The statement promotes an independent and pluralistic press in Africa in the face of years of political violence and authoritarianism on the continent.